-6. If the load will be suspended for any length of time, latch down the free fall brake pedal and turn on the drum park switch.

-NOTE The drum brakes will apply and free fall for both drums will turn off automatically (and have to be turned back on) if:

-- The engine is stopped (or power is lost for any reason) - When applicable operating limits are reached - When applicable system faults occur - When the drum park switches are moved to the park position - The operator gets out of the seat - 7.
+- 6. If the load will be suspended for any length of time, latch down the free fall brake pedal and park the drum. - NOTE The drum brakes will apply and free fall for both drums will turn off automatically (and have to be turned back on) if: - The engine is stopped (or power is lost for any reason) - When applicable operating limits are reached - When applicable system faults occur - When the drum park switches are moved to the park position - The operator gets out of the seat - 7.
 To turn off free fall for the desired drum: - a.
 Latch down the desired brake pedal. - b.
-Turn off free fall for the corresponding drum using the free fall enable switch on the right console (see page 3-15) or, on past production cranes, by using the free fall enable screen in the main display.
+Turn off free fall for the corresponding drum using the free fall enable switch on the right console (see page 3-15).